Amartya32/Leap_and_Motion_Capture/README.md

 *Correspondence: amartya.ganguly@ziti.uni-heidelberg.de<br>

 # Leap Motion Controller
-All relevant information regarding leap development can be found here.<br>
+All relevant information regarding Leap development SDK can be found here.<br>
 https://developer-archive.leapmotion.com/documentation/python/index.html

-A quick introduction on how to conncect the leap controller and output the data can be found here:<br>
+A quick introduction on how to conncect the Leap Motion Controller and output the data can be found here:<br>
 https://developer-archive.leapmotion.com/documentation/python/devguide/Sample_Tutorial.html <br>
-Parts of the code snippets like the SampleListener Class, the main function as well as the on_frame function are also used in this code.<br><br>
+Parts of the code snippets like the *SampleListener* Class, the *main* function as well as the *on_frame* function are also used in this code.<br><br>
-The following gives you brief overview on the code provided in this repo:<br>
+The following gives you brief overview of the synchronisation code provided in this repo:<br>
 <ul>
   <li>main code block</li>
   <ul>